 Rachel went to Bretton Hall College (Leeds Uni) before completing a MA in Film Direction at the Royal College of Art.
 With BFI early development funding Rachel started her dark comedy SOMEWHERE OUT THERE.
 She attended the Cinesisters BREAKING THROUGH THE LENS at Cannes and she won the Tangerine Entertainment Fellowship with this feature idea for the June 2021 Stowe Story Lab.
 In addition, Rachel is working on her Sci-Fi idea called MAPPED, a popular concept at the Torino Film Lab.
 TFL Extended - TV series, which has been optioned by ie productions in Cardiff.
 Rachel made a short proof of concept for MAPPED in 2019.

-Rachel is a BAFTA award-winning filmmaker with extensive short film and TV directing experience.
-She trained as an actress and directed theatre at Bretton Hall College (Leeds University) before completing a MA in Film Direction at the Royal College of Art.
-She’s made eleven shorts, financed by a range of funders such as LFVDA, UKFC, Film Four and Anglia TV.
-She’s sold her shorts internationally to many TV stations winning numerous awards, such as from Clermont-Ferrand, DepicT, R.T.S, Brest and Encounters Festival.
+Rachel has made thirteen shorts, her most recent shot in 2022 is in post-production.
+Many of her shorts were financed by a range of funders such as LFVDA, UKFC, Film Four, and Anglia TV.
+She’s sold internationally to many TV stations winning numerous awards, such as from Clermont-Ferrand, DepicT, R.T.S, Brest and Encounters Festival.
 She won her BAFTA for the BBC drama OFFSIDE and won another R.T.S for GIRLS IN LOVE.